Load balancing a Node.js application with Nginx

 To follow this tutorial, you will need the following tools:

-• A Virtual Private Server with at least 2 CPU cores with Docker and Nginx installed.
+- A Virtual Private Server with at least 2 CPU cores and Docker and Nginx installed.
 The server configuration will use 2 CPUs and 4GB of RAM.

-• A load testing tool to perform a load test on our backend application and evaluate the result.
+- A load testing tool will be used to perform a load test on our backend application and evaluate the result.
 I will use artillery.

-If you don't know how to set up a VPS, I wrote a whole post to guide you.
+If you don't know how to set up a VPS, I have written a whole post to help you.

 Deploy the project without load balancing